Scribe Author FAQ

 We wrote a much longer piece on the differences between ghostwriting and the Scribe process.
 You can it read here.

-No, we do not let authors choose their own Scribe.
-The reality is most people don’t actually know how to evaluate and judge Scribes well.
-In fact, that is why you are paying us—to do just that.
+No, authors do not choose their own Scribe.
+That is why you are paying us—to do that.

 We review all the bids (books typically get between 5-10 bids), and then pick the one we think will be the best match—95% of the time, this process works great.